adam-0001/requests/README.md

 # requests

-**A simple request client built with https://github.com/carcraftz/cclient.**
+**A request client built with https://github.com/carcraftz/cclient, based on python requests.**